nikolaybutnik/star-academy/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 - npm
   ```sh